dthyresson/ai-movie-mashup/README.md

 - Maintains WebSocket connections with clients
 - Processes movie selection requests
-- Coordinates the generation of mashup content
+- Coordinates the generation of mashup content in sequence:
+  1. Title generation
+  2. Tagline generation
+  3. Plot generation
+  4. Media generation (poster and audio)
 - Handles error cases and connection lifecycle
 - Manages the streaming of generated content back to clients

-### Agent UI Components
+### Mashup Creator UI Components

-The agent interface consists of several React components:
+The mashup creator interface consists of several React components:

 - **MovieSelector**: Allows users to choose two movies for the mashup
 - **GenerateButton**: Triggers the mashup generation process